 An internationally renowned scholar, Mor Barak has led conferences on diversity at the Rockefeller Foundation's Bellagio Study and Conference Center in Italy, as well as at the Borchard Foundation's Chateau de la Bretesche in France.
 She received numerous awards of distinction, including the Fulbright award, Lady Davis award for international exchange scholars, University of California Regents Award, and Sterling C. Franklin Distinguished Faculty Award for Research and Scholarship.

 Mor Barak mentors and works closely with doctoral and master's students who are active participants in her research projects and co-authors of many of her publications.
 In recognition of her contributions as a mentor to students, she won the Mellon Award for Excellence in Mentoring.
-She also provides leadership for the USC School of Social Work's Social Work and Business in a Global Society concentration, as well as the university's joint MBA/MSW dual-degree program, with the goal of creating a new breed of boundary-crossing professionals with joint social work and business education, who can initiate programs to help workers, families and communities while improving organizational effectiveness of both non-profit and for-profit organizations and contributing to increased harmony in the wider society.
+As department chair, she also provides leadership for the Community, Organization, and Business Innovation department, as well as the university's joint MBA/MSW dual-degree program.
+The program aims to create a new breed of boundary-crossing professionals with joint social work and business education who can initiate programs to help workers, families and communities while improving organizational effectiveness of both nonprofit and for-profit organizations and contributing to increased harmony in the wider society.

 Dr. Michàlle Mor Barak opens her award-winning book, Managing Diversity: Toward a Globally Inclusive Workplace (Sage, 2005), with a simple question: what makes a successful manager?
 She embodies many of the qualities herself: creative vision, an ethical outlook, and the ability to work with individuals of different backgrounds.
 Even as a student, Mor Barak saw potential where few others did, at the intersection between social work and business.
 Today, she is an international scholar in both fields whose wide-ranging research in global workforce diversity has revolutionized social work and business practices worldwide.